ultimatecoder/tor_under_the_hood/src/slides.md

 * Entry node (Guard node)

-  * Remains for 1-2 months
+  * Remains for 2-3 months

   * Knows who is requesting

-  * Doesn't know who requested
+  * Doesn't know what is requested

 * Middle node

+  * Forwards request from Entry node to Exit node

+  * Forwards response from Exit node to Entry node

+  * Doesn't know who is requesting and what is responded

 * Exit node

   * The one who actually resolves the request

-  * Doesn't know who requested
+  * Don't know who requested

   * Knows what is requested

+* List of relays

 ---